j4y/developerportal/pages/platforms/unity.md

 Affdex performs best using a resolution ratio of 4:3 (ie: 320x240, 640x480, 800x600, 1024x768, etc).

 To create your own script for getting images take a look at the <code>Frame</code> data structure below.
-You can also see a prototype of Affectiva's <code>CameraInput</code> script on [GitHub](https://gist.github.com/ForestJay/e47a258cc2ae7a9a44c8).
+You can also see Affectiva's <code>CameraInput</code> script in the asset.

 ### Configuring a Detector